-Types of Exams
+Types of Credit by Exams

-Every college has their own unique policy as to how they handle credits by examination, so be sure that you review the school’s website or speak directly with an academic advisor before registering for one of these exams.
+Every college has their own unique policy as to how they handle credits by examination, so be sure to review the school’s website or speak directly with an academic advisor before registering for one of these exams.

 CLEP – College Level Examination Program